devteds/docker-rails-template/README.md

-# README
+# Ruby On Rails with Docker - Template

-Template for creating Rails application using docker.
-Create a new directory on your machine, copy the files from this repo and follow the instructions below.
+Use this code and follow the instructions below to create and run a new rails application using Docker & Docker Compose.

 ## Tested on